 Researchers have estimated that these periods of sedentary behavior can be as last as short as 11 minutes at a time but others periods can last up to 90 minutes.

-As the amount of time spent sitting increases so does the chance of an early death.
+As the amount of time spent sitting increases so does the chance of early death.
 In the study done, those who sat for 13 hours a day or more had a 200% greater risk of death compared to those who sat for 11 hours a day or less.

-Positively, those who sat for less than 30 minutes at a time lower their risk of an early death.
+Positively, those who sat for less than 30 minutes at a time lower their risk of early death.

 “Sit less, move more”, is what the American Heart Association is encouraging us all to do.

 As a busy professional, I know that moving more isn’t always the most convenient or easy thing to do.